 - Suitable role within the company and dedicated workspace to carry out the role

-- 1 day per week release to attend Technological University Dublin or Cork Institute of Technology for Academic Studies
+- 1 day per week release to attend Technological University Dublin or Munster Technological University in Cork for Academic Studies

-- A workplace Mentor to support the Apprentice and ensure that the Apprentice completes all work based and academic goals as part of programme (training provided for this role by TU Dublin and CIT)
+- A workplace Mentor to support the Apprentice and ensure that the Apprentice completes all work-based and academic goals as part of the programme (training provided for this role by TU Dublin and MTU Cork)